lorensen/VTKExamples/src/Instructions/Guidelines.md

 ## Requirements
-Although education of new users is the main motivation, the VTK wiki examples should also:
+Although education of new users is the main motivation, the VTK Examples should also:

 1. Encourage good programming style
 2. Promote the proper and modern way to use VTK and write VTK programs